thacherT1D/webdevstuff/Datastores/PostgreSQL_Indexes.desc.md

 - Columns with many `NULL` values.
 - Columns with frequent updates.

-Additionally, indexes on number and timestamp columns are more effective than indexes on textual columns.
+Additionally, indexes on number and timestamp columns are generally more effective than indexes on textual columns, especially when searching for a particular word or phrase in a large amount of text.

 ## How do you create indexes in PostgreSQL?